 The French engineers were the same ones who dug the Suez Canal and, at first, the U.S. followed their lead of trying to build a sea-level canal.
 But rather than digging a ditch all the way across the isthmus like the French, the U.S. built locks and a dam that raised water to the level of man-made Gatun Lake in the middle (enlarge this detailed map).
 As you can see on the map below, the Atlantic entrance is actually west of the Pacific entrance.
 Roosevelt enlisted America’s best minds and Caribbean laborers in the biggest engineering challenge in history up until that point, and TR even became the first U.S. president to leave the country while in office when he visited the Canal Zone.

 The canal made use of the steel, oil, and electrical technology that evolved during the Industrial Revolution and was financed by Wall Street tycoons like J.P.
 Morgan and what’s now Citi Bank.
 Mosquitoes plagued the workforce with malaria but quinine vaccines alleviated that danger and they doused breeding waters with kerosene.
-The Panama Canal project took fourteen years, from 1901-1914.
+Still, ~5600 workers died of accidents and disease during the U.S. construction phase (the French lost 200 per month).
+The Panama Canal project took 14 years, from 1901-1914.
 This stupendous feat didn’t gain much fanfare or media coverage when finished because its opening coincided with the start of World War I. The U.S. ceded control of the canal to Panama in 1977 and, today, a second wider canal running parallel to the first is under construction, which should expedite shipping between Asia and Gulf/Atlantic ports like Houston, Norfolk, Virginia and Elizabeth, New Jersey.